CREATEmory/CLASS-1-Intro-To-CREATEmory/GIT-LAB.md

 ### Read all the instructions below before you do anything.

-0. **Do not fork this repository.**

-1. If you cloned this repository, `cd` into the folder that was created by the clone and then skip the rest of this step.
-If you did *_not_* clone this repository, create a directory called `git-github-lab` in your directory for today and `cd` into it.
+1. If you've forked and cloned this repository, `cd` into the folder that was created by the clone and then skip the rest of this step.
+If you did *_not_* fork and clone this repository, you can  do that now, or just create a new directory called `git-github-lab` and `cd` into it.
 Initialize a git repo. (`git init`). **Do not run `git init` if you are already in a repository that you cloned**.
 You can check if you're already in a repo by running `git status`.
 If it says `fatal: Not a git repository (or any of the parent directories): .git`, then you are **not in a repo** and it is safe to run git init.
 If it says ANYTHING ELSE, then DO **NOT** run `git init`.
 You do not ever want to run git init inside of an existing repo.  **No git repos inside of git repos!!!**

 2. In the top level of your repository, create a file `github-lab-answers.md` and answer the questions below.
 Commit your work at each point when directed.

 2. Look at the questions below and answer them as you complete this tutorial: <https://try.github.io>

-3. This tutorial is also great for learning git: http://gitimmersion.com/ It's fairly long, but don't feel like you need to pick it all up in one sitting—you can come back to it.
+3. This tutorial is also great for learning git: [http://gitimmersion.com/](http://gitimmersion.com/) It's fairly long, but don't feel like you need to pick it all up in one sitting—you can come back to it.

 ---